 I met Ekow when he was nine years old.
-I was bouncing on a trampoline as part of Columbia Grammar Schools fund- raiser.
-Ekow watched me but he and several other kids who live on 93rd street did not get to jump.
-I told the kids that they could get free time in our gym on 86th street.
+I was bouncing on a trampoline as part of the Columbia Grammar School fundraiser.
+Ekow watched me; he and several other children who live on 93rd street did not get to jump.
+I told them they could get free time in our gym on 86th street.
 Ekow came and stayed for eleven years.

-Throughout his time in the gym surprise and laughter have always accompanied his spontaneous comic and acrobatic performances.
-To broaden his experience and support his rare talents I introduced him to other natural athletes.
-Neil Morrow a gymnast who became a steroid-free body builder enjoyed Ekows spirited enthusiasm.
-I invited the Back Street fliers to the gym the first acrobatic troupe from the Big Apple Circus Ekow fit right in.
-Chris Harrison the Artistic Director of Anti-Gravity visited Ekow in his home, after watching Ekow spontaneously sing, dance and do captivating impressions Chris said, "If you put a camera on Ekow you would have a great Television show."
+Surprise and laughter have always accompanied his spontaneous comic and acrobatic performances.
+To broaden his experience and support his rare talents, I introduced him to other natural athletes.
+Neil Morrow, a gymnast who became a steroid-free bodybuilder, enjoyed Ekows' spirited enthusiasm.
+I invited the Back Street fliers to the gym.
+The first acrobatic troupe from the Big Apple Circus Ekow fit right in.
+Chris Harrison, the Artistic Director of Anti-Gravity, visited Ekow in his home.
+After watching Ekow spontaneously sing, dance, and make captivating impressions, Chris said, "If you put a camera on Ekow, you would have a great Television show."

-Echo at nine recognized his own abilities, studied with me, Soomi Kim and Tony Flores, became a coach and finally a professional acrobat for the NJ Nets tumbling team.
-Throughout his training his greatest asset has always been his ability to be true to himself, this allowed him to put jokes in his jumps.
-Touching the twenty-three foot ceiling, spinning and flipping Ekow turns gravity into comedy.
+Echo studied with me, Soomi Kim, and Tony Flores.
+He became a coach and finally a professional acrobat for the Brooklyn Nets tumbling team.
+Throughout his training, his greatest asset has always been his ability to be true to himself; this allowed him to put jokes in his jumps.
+Touching the twenty-three-foot ceiling, spinning and flipping Ekow turns gravity into comedy.